History of Richmond Hill, Ontario: Miles' Hill becomes Richmond Hill

 Sometime in the 1820s, Miles' Hill was renamed Richmond Hill.
 The oft repeated story is that it was so named after a visit to the area by Governor General of British North America Charles Lennox, 4th Duke of Richmond on July 13, 1819.
+The Canadian Permanent Committee on Geographical Names and other authorities report the honouring of Charles Lennox as the origin of the name.
 However, another well repeated story is that the area's first schoolteacher, Benjamin Barnard, was from a Richmond Hill in England, and taught all his classes the folk song The Lass of Richmond Hill because he was nostalgic for his old home.
 The popularity of the song with locals may account for the new name.
-Most authorities, including the Canadian Permanent Committee on Geographical Names report the honouring of Charles Lennox as the origin of the name.